Smog-hit China aims for environmental stimulus as growth wanes

 Hebei’s financing plan, together with the country’s wider commitment to reduce emissions, is also likely to boost firms making equipment to treat industrial emissions, including Fujian Longking and Wuhan Kaidi Electric Power.
 Soil treatment firms like Dongjiang Environmental also stand to benefit from a clean-up campaign.

-But even as Beijing makes more credit available, economists remains sceptical that banks will have the latitude to help out private cleantech firms, with struggling state enterprises still likely to be the biggest beneficiaries of new financing.
+But even as Beijing makes more credit available, economists remains skeptical that banks will have the latitude to help out private clean tech firms, with struggling state enterprises still likely to be the biggest beneficiaries of new financing.

-“There are banks that still favour big state-owned companies, and new financing mechanisms are required,” said Wang Yao, a climate and energy economist from the Central University of Finance and Economics. ($1 = 6.2006 Chinese yuan) (Additional reporting by Kathy Chen, Ruby Lian and the Shanghai newsroom; Editing by Will Waterman)
+“There are banks that still favor big state-owned companies, and new financing mechanisms are required,” said Wang Yao, a climate and energy economist from the Central University of Finance and Economics.

+Additional reporting by Kathy Chen, Ruby Lian and the Shanghai newsroom; Editing by Will Waterman